spiral/docs/docs/en/testing/event.md

 # Testing — Events Tests

-The Spiral Framework has a convenient way to test the [spiral/event](../advanced/events.md) component.
+Spiral has a convenient way to test the [spiral/event](../advanced/events.md) component.
 When testing code that dispatches events, you may want to prevent the event's listeners from actually executing.
 You can use the `fakeEventDispatcher` method to do this.